Privacy Policy

 Our purpose for collecting data

-We have to hold the details of the people who contact us in relation to our services however, we only use these details to provide the service the person has requested and for closely-related purposes.
-Any personal data relating to you will be used and recorded by us in accordance with current data protection legislation and this privacy statement.
+We have to hold the details of the people who contact us in relation to our services, however, we only use these details to provide the service the person has requested and for closely related purposes.
+Any personal data relating to you will be used and recorded by us in accordance with current data protection legislation and this privacy policy.

 We might use information about people who have used our services to carry out a survey to find out if they are happy with the level of service they received.